 Is There a Market for Your Offer?

-So by now you hopefully gained some clarity regarding your favourite topic, the skills you bring to the table and the vision you have for your business.
+So by now you hopefully gained some clarity regarding your favorite topic, the skills you bring to the table and the vision you have for your business.
 Before you storm off to build your empire – hold your horses!
 You need to do one more thing to find your niche.
 Unless you are planning to start a charity, you’ll need to check whether there is a market for your idea.
 Because let’s be honest, if people are not willing to pay money for your service or product, your business is not going to be viable in the long run.

 How can you do this?
 Think about the people you want to help aka your target audience.
 Who are they?
 What do they need?
 Do they have one specific problem that you can solve for them?
 If you are clueless as to what their problem might be – just ask!